andreykobal/optimism-mud-unity-deathmatch/README.md

     function increment() public virtual returns (uint32);
 }

 ```

-The LeaderboardCounterSystem smart contract is the heart of the Optimism Deathmatch project.
-It manages player statistics and global leaderboards, ensuring a fair and transparent gaming experience for all participants.
+The LeaderboardCounterSystem contract allows players to interact with the game and track their statistics.
+It utilizes the IncrementSystem contract for atomic increment operations.
+The contract provides functions to increment kills, deaths, and scores, as well as update player names and retrieve player statistics.
+The global leaderboard can also be accessed to see the top players and their scores.

 The smart contract offers the following functionality:

 - :arrow_up: Incrementing Kills: Players can increment their kill count, contributing to their overall performance in the game.
 - :arrow_down: Incrementing Deaths: Players can increment their death count, providing insights into their resilience and gameplay strategies.